joanhey/AdapterMan/README.md

 Almost all apps are used like microservices.

-We made id for APIs and microservices.
+We made ii for APIs and microservices.
 So the session is not well tested.

 #### Login progress
 Start to work with Laravel, Orchid admin panel.